Misbah-Noorani/Misbah-Noorani/README.md

 ## Welcome to my website!

-My name is Misbah.
+### My name is Misbah.
+I'm an organizer & technologist.

 I believe that _a better world is possible_, and product management is part of my theory of change.

-I have spent most of my adult life working in **product and community management** at early stage software startups.
-I have also published scientific papers and led workshops on **mindfulness, burnout & resilience.**
+I have spent most of my adult life working in **product and community management** at early-stage software companies in San Francisco, where I currently live.

+I have also led workshops & published a scientific paper on **mindfulness, burnout & resilience.**

-Additionally, I started a **technology nonprofit** called [techshift.org](Techshift) over the last few years (we're looking for board members!) & I am currently matching volunteer software engineers & product managers with mobilizing **COVID-19 mutual aid** efforts over at [aid.digital](Aid.Digital)
+I started a **technology nonprofit** called [techshift.org](Techshift) over the last few years & I am currently matching volunteer software engineers & product managers with mobilizing **COVID-19 mutual aid** efforts over at [aid.digital](Aid.Digital)

-_I'm also using the space offered by this quarantine to work on this website, so visit again sometime :)_
+_I'm using some of the time offered by shelter-in-place to work on this website, so visit again sometime :)_